BeatleJuicePack/Bash/rhNvidiaInstaller/gpuMonitor/README.md

 # gpuMonitor.sh

 This script is intended to monitor 3rd party Nvidia Graphics Drivers on Red Hat based Operating Systems.
+Refresh rate is set to 10 seconds.

 ### Example installation

 Download the file "gpuMonitor.sh" from my repository and run the following commands:
-$ chmod +x ~/Downloads/gpuMonitor.sh
+" $ chmod +x ~/Downloads/gpuMonitor.sh "
-$ source ~/Downloads/gpuMonitor.sh
+" $ source ~/Downloads/gpuMonitor.sh "

 ## Contributing